 A few houses can be visited including Chawton House, Limnerlease and Michelham Priory.
 For something a bit different, try the Hook Norton Brewery.

-The house and grounds at Kelham Hall are open throughout the winter period as are the gardens at Elsham Hall.
+The house and grounds at Kelham Hall and Holme Pierrepont Hall are open throughout the winter period, as are the gardens at Elsham Hall.
 The dramatic hill-top Belvoir Castle and the gardens at Renishaw Hall are open some days in November and December.

 There are just a couple of sites with winter openings in this region: Hedingham Castle and its gardens open two days a week and the Manor Gardens, Hemingford Grey open every day.

-Not too much is open in this region, although Winterbourne House gardens in Birmingham are well worth visiting.
-The house is not open at the moment.
+Not much open in this region other than the impressive Stoneleigh Abbey and its grounds by the River Avon.
+The gardens at Winterbourne House in Birmingham are also well worth visiting, although the house itself is not open at the moment.

 North West and Isle of Man

-For something a bit different, then the massive ruins of Lowther Castle are worth a visit, not forgetting its gardens.
+For something a bit different, then the massive ruins of Lowther Castle and its gardens are worth a visit.

 Visitors to this region during the winter period are spoiled by having two magnificent castles to visit, Bamburgh Castle and Raby Castle.
 There are also two fascinating gardens to explore, Wynyard Hall Gardens and Ushaw.
 Additionally Preston Tower house and gardens are open.